-As already mentioned, a corresponding Overdose in the range of possibility.
-The European Food Safety Authority (EFSA) has set a Tolerable Upper Intake Level (UL) of 300 µg per day.5 The National Institutes of Health gives a little more upward leeway at 400 µg per day.3
+As already mentioned, a corresponding Overdosing within the realm of possibility.
+The European Food Safety Authority (EFSA) has set a Tolerable Upper Intake Level (UL) of 300 µg per day.5 The National Institutes of Health give a little more leeway with 400 µg per day.3

-An overdose can occur mainly due to high-dose dietary supplements.
+An overdose can be caused by high-dose food supplements in particular.
 Another possibility for an overdose is the fluctuating selenium content of some foods.
-For example, Brazil nuts are a good source of selenium, but their selenium content is subject to wide fluctuations.
-Thus, five or six Brazil nuts a day may already exceed the UL.
-When eating 2-3 Brazil nuts per day, you are most likely in the green zone.
-Here, of course, it would be desirable if the manufacturers could provide more precise information on the selenium content through analyses.6
+Brazil nuts, for example, are a good source of selenium, but their selenium content is subject to strong fluctuations.
+It is therefore possible that five or six Brazil nuts a day could already exceed the UL.
+If you eat 2-3 Brazil nuts a day, you are probably in the green zone.
+It would of course be desirable if the manufacturers could provide more precise information on the selenium content through analyses.6

 Selenium deficiency risks

-Selenium deficiency is mainly caused by an insufficient intake of selenium in the diet.
-The risk of a selenium deficiency may also lie in an increased need that may result from diseases such as AIDS, hepatitis or cancer.
+Selenium deficiency is mainly caused by insufficient selenium intake through the diet.
+The risk of a selenium deficiency can also lie in an increased requirement, which can be caused by diseases such as AIDS, hepatitis or cancer.

-Symptoms of selenium deficiency may include susceptibility to infection, headaches, or weight loss.
-More specific deficiency symptoms are Memory and sleep disorders, thin hair and hair loss, and a disturbed thyroid function.
-In the case of a prolonged undersupply, it can lead to Keshan disease which is a disease of the heart muscle.
-The Kashin-Beck disease can also result from a persistent selenium deficiency and manifests itself in reduced bone growth and changes in the joints.7
+Symptoms of an undersupply of selenium can include susceptibility to infections, headaches or weight loss.
+More specific deficiency symptoms are Memory and sleep disordersthin hair and hair loss, as well as a Impaired thyroid function.
+A prolonged undersupply can lead to Keshan disease which is a disease of the heart muscle.
+The Kashin-Beck disease can also be caused by a persistent selenium deficiency and manifests itself in reduced bone growth and changes in the joints.7

-Risk groups for deficiency: People suffering from AIDS, hepatitis or cancer.
+Risk groups for a deficiency: People suffering from AIDS, hepatitis or cancer.

 What are the best selenium sources?

-In principle, the selenium content in foods is highly dependent on the soil and is therefore subject to strong fluctuations depending on where the food comes from.
-Therefore, the informative value of the selenium content data is limited.
-Nevertheless, there are of course foods that basically contain more selenium than other foods.e.
-Some examples are:
+In principle, the selenium content in food is heavily dependent on the soil and is therefore subject to strong fluctuations depending on where the food comes from.
+Therefore, the significance of the information on selenium content is limited.
+Nevertheless, there are of course foods that generally contain more selenium than otherse.
+Some examples of this are